 Social media seems to have covertly slipped through the net to become what seems like an integral part of modern life.
-There are plenty of reasons why we love social media, of course; for instance, from a business perspective it can work well as a marketing tool.
-Depending on the kind of connections you have and the accounts or pages you follow, you may learn quite a lot just from scrolling through your news feed.
+There are plenty of reasons why we love social media; depending on the kind of connections you have and the accounts or pages you follow, you may learn quite a lot just from scrolling through your news feed.

 You can also keep track of others, check in with them easily, and chat online at a moment’s notice.
 Finally, social media serves as a kind of entertainment system and interactive magazine, so it’s no wonder that - generally speaking - we’re so hooked on it.
 All good, right?
 Actually… maybe not.
 The aforementioned aspects of social media are undoubtedly the most positive ones, but there are other aspects we were never warned about before signing up to the numerous platforms available.

 The truth is that social media use often brings quite a few less palatable side effects along for the ride:

 At its worst, social media can be a bit of a narcissistic playground.
 That’s not to say that anyone who uses it is a narcissist, or has predominantly narcissistic traits.
 However, even when such behaviors are not our own, we can still be affected by them.
 Social media accounts allow people to embellish and post all kinds of daily minutiae.
 Even if this equates to pretty small talk or the kind of personal ruminations that would normally remain inside one’s head, on social media it tends to garner validation, or at least some level of attention and interaction.